 - Sass: A very mature, stable, and powerful professional grade CSS extension.

 - Less: As an extension to CSS that is also backward compatible with CSS.
 This makes learning Less a breeze, and if in doubt, lets you fall back to vanilla CSS.

 - Stylus: A new language, providing an efficient, dynamic, and expressive way to generate CSS.
 Supporting both an indented syntax and regular CSS style.

-If you are just getting started with a CSS preprocessor you might want to make the transition easier by first using a 3rd party compiler, such as the ones below.
+If you are just getting started with a CSS preprocessor you might want to make the transition easier by first using a third party compiler, such as the ones below.

 |Compiler||Sass Language||Less Language||Mac||Windows|